integrations/terraform-provider-github/website/docs/r/membership.html.markdown

 The following arguments are supported:

-* `username` - (Required) The user to add to the organization.
+* `user_id` - (Required) The GitHub user ID to add to the organization.
 * `role` - (Optional) The role of the user within the organization.
             Must be one of `member` or `admin`.
 Defaults to `member`.

+## Attribute Reference

+The following attributes are exported:

+* `username` - The username (login) of the user specified by user_id

 ## Import

-GitHub Membership can be imported using an id made up of `organization:username`, e.g.
+GitHub Membership can be imported using an ID made up of two parts; an organization name and a user identifier.
+The user can be specified using its name (login) or numeric ID.

 ```
+$ terraform import github_membership.member org:1

-$ terraform import github_membership.member hashicorp:someuser
+$ terraform import github_membership.member org:octocat
 ```